 The RCA story starts with the Victor Talking Machine Company.
 Above is Victor Vic III, built in 1909.

 RCA was formed in 1919 to develop and control wireless communication in the United States.
-Above is a battery operated RCA Radiola 25 built in 1928
+RCA became well known for its advancements in radio technology

 Our Museum has been recognized by several local organizations.

 On display at the Museum is the Laramie Peacock form

 We have over 4,000 , 78, 45, and 33 rpm records.
 We are currently in the process of cleaning and documenting the collection.